MaximeLionel/csapp/4_1 The Y86-64 Instruction Set Architecture.md

 			.quad 0xa000a000a000
 		```
 		* The label `array` denotes the start of this array, and is aligned on an 8-byte boundary.
-	* Lines 16 to 19 show a “main” procedure that calls the function sum on the four-word array and then halts.
+	* Lines 16 to 19 show a “main” procedure that calls the function sum on the 4-word array and then halts.
 		```
 		main:
 			irmovq array,%rdi